Please ensure Javascript is enabled for purposes of website accessibility

 Poor Lighting and Camera Angles

 Your well-designed appearance conveys your professionalism before a word even comes out of your mouth.
-Inadequate lighting or backlighting from windows can make it difficult to see you, and form negative opinions about your readiness and attention to detail.
+Inadequate lighting or backlighting from windows can make it difficult for others to see you and may lead to negative perceptions of your readiness and attention to detail.

 Set up light sources in front of you.
 That means a window or desk lamp.
 Don’t sit in front of harsh lights that will silhouette you.
 Your camera should be at eye level for natural eye contact and professional framing.